stefanspringer1/PipelineStepMacro/README.md

 See the included test for a complete example.

-The package some code from [SwiftLint](https://github.com/realm/SwiftLint) which is public under the [MIT License](https://github.com/realm/SwiftLint/blob/main/LICENSE).
+The package is public under the [Apache License Version 2.0 with Runtime Library Exception](https://github.com/stefanspringer1/PipelineStepMacro/blob/main/LICENSE).
+It contains some code from [SwiftLint](https://github.com/realm/SwiftLint) which is published under the [MIT License](https://github.com/realm/SwiftLint/blob/main/LICENSE).